libellulu/3D-tomography/README.md

 This project simulates a 3D tomography set up in the tokamak of ISTTOK.
 By changing parameters, it is possible to simulate 3D tomography in any other tokamak.

-This project help you to find the best configuration to implement a 3D tomography system inside of a tokamak.
+This project help you to find the best configuration to implement a 3D tomography system inside a tokamak.

 ## Getting started

-This README is going to explain you how the code can be used an adapted to each personnal case for other tokamaks and set up than ISTTOK.
+This README is going to explain you how the code can be used an adapted to each personnal case (for other tokamaks and set up than ISTTOK).
 Then inside of each files, the functions are described (Goal, Parameters, Output).

-The parameter that are passed in the function when you first upload them are consistent with ISTTOK set up.
+The parameters that are passed in the function when you first upload them are consistent with ISTTOK set up.

 ### Prerequisites